maximemulder/clam/README.md

 ## Subtyping

-Clam features structural subtyping, which means that there exists a partial order between types where some types can be considered more specific or more general versions of others.
+Clam features structural subtyping, which means that some types can be considered more specific or more general versions of others.
 Records notably support both width and depth subtyping, while tuples only support the latter.

 ```
 type Double = {x: Int, y: Int}